 It’s that simple.

-The moment we start making offers that we think the seller will like, we start making some very dangerous and foolish assumptions about the person we’re negotiating with.
+The moment we start making offers that we think the seller will like, we start making some dangerous and foolish assumptions about the person we’re negotiating with.

 Many businesses have crashed and burned because they failed to stick to these simple principles.
 Don’t add your name to that unfortunate list of casualties.

-Let’s Establish Some Facts
+Establishing Some Facts

 Fact #1: The Seller’s Problems Are Not Your Problem

-Fact #2: You Don’t Owe The Seller Anything
+Fact #2: You Don’t Owe the Seller Anything

-One thing is certain… I’m not going to inflate my number just because they are desperate for cash.
+One thing is certain: I’m not going to inflate my number just because they are desperate for cash.
 Their desperate situation is unfortunate, but it’s still not my problem.
 Not to mention, if their property really is worth what they think it is, they shouldn’t have any problems finding a buyer who will pay their full asking price in the next week.
-If they’re really correct about their property’s market value, then they don’t need me and I don’t need them.
+If they’re really correct about their property’s market value, then they don’t need me, and I don’t need them.
 That’s the honest truth.

-Fact #3: The Property’s Value Is For YOU To Decide
+Fact #3: The Property’s Value Is for YOU to Decide

 Let’s get another thing straight—there is no such thing as “guaranteed value” in real estate (that is, not until AFTER money has changed hands).
-A property is only worth the amount that someone is willing to pay for it – any other assessmentis nothing more than pure speculation.
+A property is only worth the amount that someone is willing to pay for it; any other assessment is nothing more than pure speculation.
 Even if your property is appraised at $300,000, this number still isn’t a guarantee that anyone will actually pay $300,000 for the property.

-Whenever someone tells me what their property is worth (as if they have some all-knowing crystal ball) – I always have to chuckle, because they clearly don’t understand how real estate valuations work.
+Whenever someone tells me what their property is worth (as if they have some all-knowing crystal ball), I always have to chuckle because they clearly don’t understand how real estate valuations work.

-Fact #4: A Seller Is Under No Obligation To Accept Your Offer
+Fact #4: A Seller Is Under No Obligation to Accept Your Offer

 There’s one simple reason why I’m always comfortable sending an offer to someone for 10% of their property’s market value.